oskariorg/oskari-frontend/api/framework/search/request/SearchRequest.md

 Requests search results (addresses, locations) by given params.
 After the search is completed a ``SearchResultEvent`` is triggered where following data is available:
 - event.getSuccess(), returns boolean.
 If ``true``, search is done and there is no errors
 - event.getResult(), returns search result object.
 Look at searchresultevent.md for more details
-- event.getRequestParameters(), returns request paremeters, which are used for search
+- event.getRequestParameters(), returns the `query` that was used for searching
+- event.getOptions(), returns options used when requesting search if any

 ## Parameters